meilisearch/specifications/text/0117-typo-tolerance-api.md

 ## 1. Summary

-This specification describes the configuration options for the typo tolerance feature, both as settings for an index being overridable at search time.
+This specification describes the customizable options for the typo tolerance settings.

 ## 2. Motivation